sbmlteam/jsbml/doc/announcements/jsbml-1.5-release-announcement.md

 # JSBML-1.5

-We are pleased to announce the release of JSBML-1.5, which is now available for download from GitHub.
+We are pleased to announce the release of JSBML-1.5, which is now available for download from GitHub and Maven.

 JSBML is a community-driven project to create a free, open-source, pure Java library for reading, writing, and manipulating [SBML](http://sbml.org) files and data streams.
 It is an alternative to the mixed Java/native code-based interface provided